DanEdens/EventGhost-Rust/src/eg/classes/mainframe/readme.md

     - Use Rust-compatible libraries or custom implementations to match the original aesthetic.

 3. **Feedback from Users**:
-    - Engage with EventGhost’s community to gather feedback on the Rust UI.
+    - Engage with EventGhost's community to gather feedback on the Rust UI.
     - Iterate based on suggestions to enhance user experience.